 It’s special because it’s not like the other inventories.
 It’s far away from home and needs extra love and support.

 That’s why all good pipeline inventory management involves contingency planning and decoupling inventory stock.
-Some use the EOQ method, too, though there are numerous other demand forecasting and purchasing models out there to help with buyer strategy.
+Some use the EOQ method, too, though there are numerous other inventory forecasting and purchasing models out there to help with buyer strategy.